vbhutani/Indoor-Dataset/README.md

 ![alt text](https://github.com/vbhutani/Indoor-Dataset/blob/master/Sample-Images/4_pc.jpg)

 ## Task-2: Used predicted depth map for Robot Palletization task.
 We created a setup with multiple boxes placed on a table having different sizes and placed at different orientations.
 The setup is created so as to enable the robotic arm to perform pick and place task of a box after navigating to its centroid position.
-Using ZED Mini the dataset is created of the setup and network is trained with the collected dataset.
+Using ZED Mini the image dataset is created of the setup and network is trained with the collected dataset.
 Some randomly sampled images, their depth maps, confidence maps, and reconstructed point cloud are shown in the figure below:

 ![alt text](https://github.com/vbhutani/Indoor-Dataset/blob/master/Sample-Images/Setup_images/1.png)
 ![alt text](https://github.com/vbhutani/Indoor-Dataset/blob/master/Sample-Images/Setup_images/11.png)